willianjusten/awesome-audio-visualization/Readme.md

 - [Beat](http://experiments.kevinboudot.me/canvas-beat/) - Beat is a HTML5 audio/canvas experiment inspired by Propellerheads Figure iOS App.
 - [Dancing Torus](http://dancing-torus.s3-website-us-east-1.amazonaws.com/) - Dancing Torus is a WebGL Audio Reactive experience.
 Choose your favourite song on Soundcloud and start dancing!
 - [Audible Visuals](https://soniaboller.github.io/audible-visuals/) - Collection of visualizers derived from the archimedean spiral by Sonia Boller.
-- [The Great Animal Orchestra](http://www.legrandorchestredesanimaux.com/) - An interactive application to accompany an exhibition by musician and bioacoustician Bernie Krause at the Fondation Cartier pour l’art contemporain.
 - [Musical Interactions](https://tympanus.net/Development/MusicalInteractions/) - Some experimental ideas for playful musical interactions.
 - [Polyrhythm](http://www.petervandernoord.nl/polyrhythm/) - An interactive exploration of polyrythmic rhythms.
 - [ClubberToy](https://wizgrav.github.io/clubber/) Several shadertoys, rewired with clubber, bundled as a vj app.